Physiotherapy BSc (full-time programme)

 - Six specialist study blocks have been incorporated into our programme to develop awareness of specialist as well as non-traditional areas of physiotherapy.
 These small study blocks support our students to develop a wider perspective on healthcare provision and the physiotherapy profession.

 - Physiology is taught by physiotherapy lecturers who tailor the design, content and delivery specifically for our physiotherapy students.
-This means that teaching and learning is focussed on the fundamental knowledge required and applied by physiotherapists in practice.
+This means that teaching and learning is focused on the fundamental knowledge required and applied by physiotherapists in practice.

 - Students interested in continuing their participation in sport or music might like to read about how some of our current students have managed to combine these endeavours with the challenges of the Physiotherapy programme.